HQarroum/thread-pool/README.md

 ## Pool paramerization

-A `thread::pool::parameterized_pool_t` class exists in this implementation and allows you to customized the behavior of the thread-pool at compile time.
+A `thread::pool::parameterized_pool_t` class exists in this implementation and allows you to customize the behavior of the thread-pool at compile time.
 The thread-pool is made such that workers will dequeue callables from the internal queue in bulk in order to improve performances, as such two parameters have been defined to alter the inner workings of the pool :

 ### Maximum items to dequeue

 The number of items that the thread-pool will attempt to dequeue has an impact on performances.
-To customize this, we have defined a few constants that you can use as hints for thread-pool to use when dequeuing callables.
+To fine tune this impact, we have defined a few constants that you can use as hints for the thread-pool to use when dequeuing callables.
 Note that when dequeued by workers, callables will be stored on the worker thread's stack, make sure that whatever hint you use, it can fit your thread stack size.

    - [`WORK_PARTITIONING_LIGHT`](https://github.com/HQarroum/thread-pool/blob/master/thread_pool.hpp#L22) - Hint indicating the use of lightweight processing of tasks within a worker (less elements will be dequeued).

    - [`WORK_PARTITIONING_SPARSE`](https://github.com/HQarroum/thread-pool/blob/master/thread_pool.hpp#L28) - Hint indicating the use of sparse processing of tasks within a worker.

-   - [`WORK_PARTITIONING_BALANCED`](https://github.com/HQarroum/thread-pool/blob/master/thread_pool.hpp#L34) - Hint indicating the use of a balanced processing of tasks within a worker.
+   - [`WORK_PARTITIONING_BALANCED`](https://github.com/HQarroum/thread-pool/blob/master/thread_pool.hpp#L34) - Hint indicating the use of a balanced processing of tasks within a worker (Used by default).

    - [`WORK_PARTITIONING_HEAVY`](https://github.com/HQarroum/thread-pool/blob/master/thread_pool.hpp#L40) - Hint indicating the use of heavy processing of tasks within a worker.